 That same month, RBI received a $43.6 million gift from the Institute of Paper Chemistry Foundation (IPCF).
 This major grant, one of the single largest gifts in Georgia Tech’s history, affirmed the Institute’s position as a leading driver of the future of the forest bioproducts industry.

-Today, RBI boasts some of the top minds in the fields of chemical and biomolecular engineering, mechanical engineering and materials science and engineering covering a wide range of research areas in both bioproducts and bioprocessing.
+RBI boasts some of the top minds in the fields of chemical and biomolecular engineering, chemistry, mechanical engineering and materials science and engineering covering a wide range of research areas in both bioproducts and bioprocessing.